Murder of Pradyuman Thakur: In popular culture

 In 2018, director and screenwriter Vishal Bhardwaj stated that he would be making a film based on the murder of Pradyuman Thakur.

-A Book named "The Mysterious Killer of Class 2 Student" written by B. R. Sekar has been published on August 5, 2018.
-Even though the book contain a similar plot to the incident, it is not fully based on the real story.
+A book named The Mysterious Killer of Class 2 Student written by B. R. Sekar has been published on August 5, 2018.
+The book contains a similar plot to the incident.The story analyses all aspects of the real case and concludes that it was an accident rather than a murder.

-A documentary series named "A Big Little Murder" directed by Mayurica Biswas was released on Netflix at August 2021.
+A documentary series named A Big Little Murder directed by Mayurica Biswas was released on Netflix at August 2021.
 However, The Delhi high court has restrained the platform from showing the documentary.
 The ruling was done in favor of the Gurugram based Ryan International School, who pleaded against the streaming of the documentary.
 The court ruled as "The defendants are restrained from streaming, broadcasting, telecasting etc. the documentary titled "A Big Little Murder" or any of its abridged versions.
 The court clarify that the defendants may stream the said documentary after deleting all references to the plaintiff school in question and deleting the portion where the building of the school is depicted".
 As of January 2022, the documentary is now available on Netflix Australia.

+Dibakar Banerjee's 2024 anthology film Love Sex Aur Dhokha 2 had a subplot that involved the death of a juvenile kid, which had quite a few similarities with the incident.